bdd100k/bdd100k/doc/source/format.rst

 Segmentation Label Formats
 ~~~~~~~~~

-We provide labels in both json and bitmask formats.
+We provide labels in both JSON and bitmask formats.

-Note that `poly2d` used in jsons is not of the same format with COCO.
-Instead, the "poly2d" entry in jsons stores vertices and control points of Bezeir Curves.
+Note that ``poly2d`` used in JSONs is not of the same format as COCO.
+Instead, the ``poly2d`` field stores a Bezier Curve with vertices and control points.

-For segmentation labels, besides jsons files contain "poly2d" field, we also provide bitmasks labels.
+For segmentation labels, besides JSON files contain the ``poly2d`` field, we also provide bitmasks labels.
-In this format, labels for each image is stored in an **RGBA** png file.
+In this format, labels for each image are stored in an **RGBA** png file.

+**The evaluation scripts use bitmasks as ground-truth, so we suggest using bitmasks as input all the way.**
+We expect each pixel only corresponds to one predicted class, ``poly2d`` cannot guarantee that, while bitmasks can assure that.

-For the RGBA image, The first byte, R, is used for the category id range from 1 (0 is used for background).
+For the RGBA image, The first byte, R, is used for the category id range from 1 (0 is used for the background).
-And G is for the instance attributes.
+Moreover, G is for the instance attributes.
 Currently, four attributes are used, they are "truncated", "occluded", "crowd" and "ignore".
 Note that boxes with "crowd" or "ignore" labels will not be considered during testing.
-The above four attributes are stored in lowest important bits of G. Given this, ``G = 8 & truncated + 4 & occluded + 2 & crowd + ignore``
+The above four attributes are stored in least significant bits of G. Given this, ``G = 8 & truncated + 4 & occluded + 2 & crowd + ignore``
 .
-Finally, the B channel and A channel together store the "ann_id" for instance segmentation and "ann_id" for segmentation tracking, respectively.
-which can be computed as ``B * 256 + A``.
-You can also refer to the below image for reference.
+Finally, the B channel and A channel store the "ann_id" for instance segmentation and "ann_id" for segmentation tracking, respectively, which can be computed as ``B * 256 + A``.
+The below image is for reference.

 .. figure:: ../images/bitmask.png
    :alt: Downloading buttons